The Seeds (album)

 The Seeds is the debut album by American garage rock band the Seeds.
 It was released in April 1966 through GNP Crescendo Records and produced by Sky Saxon.
 After the release of two singles in 1965, "Can't Seem to Make You Mine" and "Pushin' Too Hard", the album was released and charted in the United States where it peaked at No. 132 on the Billboard Top LPs & Tapes chart.
-Modern reception of the album is positive, with critics considering the album's similarity to punk rock a decade later.
+Modern reception of the album is positive, with Malcolm Russel noting the band's influence on CBGB musicians a decade later.